-What French Women Know about Beauty, Aging and Mature Skin Makeup
+What French Women Know about Beauty and Mature Skin Makeup

 Renowned Parisian-born photographer Michele Mattei notes that many Americans regard growing older as doing something wrong and punish themselves for it.
 The French, on the other hand, view growing older as doing something right . . . that is, if you know how to do it.
 Photo of actress and singer Anne Jeffreys (age 79) from Fabulous!
 Portraits by Michele Mattei.

 In October 2012, French photographer Michele Mattei launched a solo show for the 25th anniversary of the National Museum of Women in the Arts in Washington D.C. called Fabulous!
 Portraits by Michele Mattei.
 Part of her ongoing project called Women of Influence, Age and Accomplishment, it featured a selection of large-scale images of notable women in their 70s, 80s and 90s; these were painters, sculptors, designers, dancers, musicians and collectors who shaped contemporary culture.